Stand Up for the Gospel

 This book provides answers.
 It will equip you to defend our timeless faith.
-In the midst of counterfeits, rediscover the refreshing the truth of God’s Word and the glorious, life-transforming gospel of Jesus Christ.
+In the midst of counterfeits, rediscover the refreshing truth of God’s Word and the glorious, life-transforming gospel of Jesus Christ.

 Rev Dr Emmanuel Kwasi Amoafo is passionate about the life-transforming gospel of Jesus Christ, Christian discipleship, and Christian spiritual formation.
 Originally from Ghana, he has served in the Anglican Church of Kenya for over 20 years.

 He has trained pastors across mainline and charismatic churches.
 He has been involved in leadership roles with para-church ministries that include Life Challenge Africa, the Navigators, and the Renew Conference in Kenya for missionaries in East Africa.
 He has ministered in churches that include Deliverance Church, the Kenya Assemblies of God, and Christ Is The Answer Ministries.
 He is currently leading an interdenominational church plant to an unreached group in Nairobi.